foxws/wireuse/README.md

 This packages offers a collection of useful [Livewire](https://livewire.laravel.com/) utilities and components.

-Documentation and more information about WireUse, is available on our dedicated [documentation](https://foxws.nl/projects/wireuse) website.
+Documentation is available on our dedicated [documentation website](https://foxws.nl/projects/wireuse).

 ## Installation